Search results for:

 # mibs :

-Next, we are going to edit /etc/snmp/snmpd.conf (a different file) and we will be editing the rocommunity for the localhost, you can give it any name that you would like.
-If you want you can also disable public access to Cacti as well.
+Next, we will edit /etc/snmp/snmpd.conf (a different file), and we will be editing the rocommunity for the localhost.
+You can give it any name that you would like.
+If you want, you can also disable public access to Cacti as well.

 #Set SNMP community name rocommunity CactiTest localhost #Disable Public Access #rocommunity public default -V systemonly #rocommunity6 public default -V systemonly